-Parents are often uncertain whether their child is capable of meeting the prerequisites required by certain courses.
-At course selection interviews, the following achievement data will be considered.
+Parents are often uncertain whether their child is meeting the prerequisites required by certain courses.
+SSO will indicate courses that are not recommended for the student based on:

 - Semester 1 results and grades

 - Attendance

 - NAPLAN results

 - OLNA results

 - Attitude, behaviour, effort, work habits/work ethic and identified progress.